biappi/Refactoring-C-in-Swift/Part 2 - Zero To Build/README.md

     WinMain(0, 0, 0, 0)

-And that's how the Swift C Inter-Operability works, almost by magic.
+And that's how the Swift C inter-operability works, in Xcode almost by magic.
 If the code we would be calling to would actually be proper C, our work could be near completion, as it is tremendously easy to explore the way Swift exposes C APIs using the Xcode editor autocomplete feature.

 Tabboz might now crash, but we are actually running it from Swift, and this is a much welcome and ironic sight: